wp-plugins/yop-poll/readme.txt

 = Can I ask for additional information from my voters? =

 Yes, you can customize your poll to request additional information.
 Eg. name, email, age, profession.
-To include this, when you create your poll using the "Add New" form, go to "Custom Text Fields" -> "Add new custom field" and include as many requests as you need.
+To include this, when you create your poll using the "Add New" form, expand "Custom Fields" section and include as many requests as you need.

 = How can I create/modify a template? =